Anand3799/AsianHomeoCare/README.md

 **A:** That time slot is already booked.
 Choose a different time or date.
 System prevents double-booking to avoid confusion.

 ### **Q: Patient already in queue today?**
 **A:** Patient can only be in queue once per day.
-They need to be completed by doctor first before being added again.
+They need to be completed by staff first before being added again.

-### **Q: Why can't I mark appointment complete?**
-**A:** "Reason for Visit" field is mandatory.
-Doctor must enter chief complaint before completing consultation.

 ### **Q: Where did completed appointments go?**
 **A:** Check "Recently Completed" section at bottom.
 It shows completed appointments for the selected date only.